perez987/Intel-AX210-wifi6-on-macOS-Sonoma/README.md

 * `IntelBluetoothFirmware.kext` >> load the firmware to the device and set the device name in USB Host Controller to Bluetooth USB Host Controller.
 * `BlueToolFixup.kext` (available in Acidanthera's [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) package) >> on macOS Monterey `IntelBluetoothInjector.kext`stopped working due to changes made by Apple to the Bluetooth stack.

 `IntelBTPatcher.kext `and `IntelBluetoothFirmware.kext` are inside the `IntelBluetooth` package available in the [releases](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases) page.

-Latest version is 2.4.0.
+---

 ### Performance